 I’ve always sang, my mum got me my first toy microphone when I was two years old and I never let it go.
 My favourite genres were always R&B and jazz.
 I was actually very shy about singing in public until I was about fifteen years old.
 Singing with my friends would be fine, but as soon as I had an actual audience I would get incredibly nervous.
 It wasn’t until I went to Tring Park when I truly learnt how to express myself through music.
 I’m so grateful for my time there.

 How did you originally get involved with musical theatre?

 I had never actually had any singing lessons before I went to Tring.
 I had a couple from Ian Davidson (legend) up in Liverpool, who actually suggested Tring to me.
 I never ever thought I’d get in, and when I did I just knew it was the right thing to do.
 I truly believe that I wouldn’t be in the industry now if it wasn’t for Ian!

-What’s the first theatre production you appeared in?
+Do you remember the first theatre production you ever appeared in?